mdileepkumar438/PDE4430_CW1/README.md

 ### Task 3: Avoiding Wall Collion When it reaches certain pre-defined border:

-This Task overwrites the position of the Turtle when ever it reaches the border and makes a turn and also using the ``Teleop_key``
+This Task overwrites the position of the Turtle when ever it reaches the border and makes a turn and also using the ``Teleop_key``, we move the `Turtle`